QwikDev/qwik/CONTRIBUTING.md

 > Note that the `test.watch` command isn't necessary if you're running the `npm start` command, since `start` will also concurrently run the Jest watch process.

-To debug and step through unit tests, within VSCode you can use the "Integration Dev Server" Debug launch task.

 ### E2E Tests Only

 E2E tests use [Playwright](https://playwright.dev/).